Jules Bailey: Early life and education

 Bailey studied in a dual-degree graduate program at Princeton University's Woodrow Wilson School of Public and International Affairs.
 In 2007, he earned two master's degrees: a Master of Public Affairs (with concentrations in Economic Policy and Environmental Policy) and a Master of Urban and Regional Planning.

-Career
+Political career

 Elections

 In 2008, Bailey was elected to the Oregon House of Representatives to represent District 42.
 The seat was vacated by Diane Rosenbaum, who was running for election to the Oregon Senate.
 Bailey earned a plurality victory in the primary election over three other candidates for the Democratic nomination.
 In the general election, he defeated Pacific Green Party candidate Chris Extine to win election to the seat.
 Bailey was reelected to the Oregon House of Representatives in 2010 with 84.7% of the vote and in 2012, when he was unopposed in both the primary and general elections.

 Policy issues

 In the 2013–2014 legislative session, Bailey served as Chairman of the House Energy and Environment Committee.
 He also chaired the Joint Committee on Tax Credits.

 In 2013, Bailey angered some environmentalists by voting in favor of the Columbia River Crossing mega highway project, which was projected to increase greenhouse gas emissions 32% in the area by 2030 if built; he was presented with the mock environmental "Cars Rejuvenating Carbon" award during an Oregon League of Conservation Voters event shortly after the vote in the Oregon House.

 Bailey worked to encourage bicycle transportation.
 He sponsored bills to increase state funding for biking and walking facilities and to allow an Idaho stop for cyclists.
 He also sponsored a bill to make traffic fines proportional to vehicle weight in order to recognize that heavier vehicles, when driven dangerously, are more hazardous to the people around them than small vehicles.